 Welcome Paul Braddock

-We are thrilled to welcome our latest Ambassador, Paul Braddock, senior modeller in film VFX, working for an International Visual effects Company at their Sydney studios.
+We are thrilled to welcome our latest Ambassador, Paul Braddock, a senior modeler in film VFX who is working for an international visual effects company at their Sydney studios.

 1. Where were you born and where are you living now?